How much does a Switchblade® cost?

 What engine is being used?

-Since this vehicle has to meet smog requirements on the ground, using a strictly aircraft engine burning leaded fuel was out of the question.
-The Rotax engines available were not powerful enough for our use.
-After searching for several years, we found, modified, and tested a 1.6L V4 engine that is liquid-cooled, meets smog, was stronger than we needed it to be, and was light enough to work in the Switchblade.
-We reduced the rpm limit by 30%, so that it has a long life as an aircraft engine as well as for the ground.
+Since this vehicle has to meet certain smog requirements on the ground, using a strictly aircraft engine burning leaded fuel was out of the question.
+The Rotax aircraft engines available were not powerful enough for our use.
+After searching for several years, we found, modified and tested a 1.6L 3-cylinder engine that is liquid-cooled, capable of meeting smog, was stronger than we needed it to be, and was light enough to work in the Switchblade.
+We reduced the rpm limit by 14%, so that it has a longer life as an aircraft engine as well as for the ground.

-The engine is badged as a Samson engine, and has the following redundant (dual) systems: ignition, fuel pumps, fuel injection systems, air intakes, and engine computers.
-Even with all of the modifications, it is half the cost of a comparable aircraft engine.
+The engine is modified for aircraft use and re-badged as a Samson engine.
+It has the following redundant systems: ignition, fuel pumps, power generation, and air intakes.
+Its features include throttle-by-wire, electronic ignition and fuel injection, counter-balanced crank shaft to reduce vibration, and integrated oil cooler.
+Even with the necessary modifications, it is less than half the cost of a comparable aircraft engine.

 Why not use an aviation engine?